 The best books reflect years of research and reflection by actual experts; maybe an entire lifetime of work.
 Because authors operate on longer timeframes, they can look at meaningful data, rather than a handle of anecdotes or data points stripped of any context.
-The frequency heuristic is only a rule of thumb (a couple of blogs have changed my life, some categories of daily news are crucial) but on the whole, it’s a pretty good one.
+Frequency heuristic is only a rule of thumb (a couple of blogs have changed my life, some categories of daily news are crucial) but on the whole, it’s a pretty good one.3

 “I never read anything.
 I’ve never read all these novels that are like these beautiful stories that have continued to have a resonance with people for so many generations, like beautiful works of art that I could read at any point.
 But instead, I choose not to read them.
 And I just read the Internet.
 Constantly.
 And hear about who said a racial slur or look at a photo of what Ludacris did last weekend.
 You know, just useless stuff.
 It’s like, I read the Internet so much I feel like I’m on page a million of the worst book ever.”

 Our biology and our environment have stacked the decks against us.
 The best software engineers in the world use their talents not to further the human race, but to create algorithmic feeds of ‘content’ that stimulate our addiction for likes and keep us from straying from the comfort of our own little bubbles.

 Meanwhile, Netflix serves up an irresistible buffet of easy entertainment, anywhere and anytime.
 The fact that we haven’t yet degenerated into the placid, doughy blobs from the Wall-E dystopia is kind of an achievement in and of itself.